GenoImel/Mono-ECS-Core/Documentation~/CoreArchitecture.md

         private readonly MessageManager messageManager = new (); // Used for managing Message Events private readonly MonoSystemManager MonoSystemManager = new (); // Used for managing MonoSystems.

-        // At runtime, prior to any scene being loaded, we instantiate the SunderpathGameManager prefab.
+        // At runtime, prior to any scene being loaded, we instantiate the RootNameGameManager prefab.
         // This is convenient because it means that we can worry less about scenes containing the
         // correct scripts in order to run.
 All core dependencies will simply be loaded into any
         // active scene when hitting the play button in the editor, or running the game in a standalone player.